 Jagged mountains and enormous glaciers characterize Auyuittuq National Park, located on Baffin Island.
 The park offers world-famous opportunities for winter ski touring and ski mountaineering in a spectacular but unforgiving wilderness.
 The remote Akshayak Pass, traversed by Inuit for hundreds of years, is a prime destination for summer backpacking.
-View icebergs, unexpected geological formations, sea ice, and sea birds at Sirmilik National Park on northern Baffin Island.
-Fifty bird species - including thick-billed murres and black-legged kittiwakes - live within the Bylot Island Migratory Bird Sanctuary and the sea bird colony at Baillarge Bay as well as elsewhere in the park.
-From bird watching to botany, the natural and cultural features of Sirmilik are sure to delight those willing to brave the rugged conditions of the region.
-High densities of polar bears, an array of other wild life such as caribou, muskox, wolf, seal, golden eagle and peregrine falcon along with a reversing waterfall created by tidal action, await visitors in Ukkusiksalik National Park.
+Viewicebergs, unexpected geological formations, seaice, and seabirds at Sirmilik National Park on northern Baffin Island.
+Fifty bird species -including thick-billed murres and black-legged kittiwakes-live within the Bylot Island Migratory Bird Sanctuary and the seabird colony at Baillarge Bay as well as elsewhere in the park.
+From bird watching to botany, the natural and cultural features of Sirmilikare sure to delight those willing to brave the rugged conditions of the region.
+High densities of polar bears, an array of other wild life such as caribou, muskox, wolf, seal, goldeneagle and peregrine falconal on gwith a reversing waterfall created by tidal action, await visitors in Ukkusiksalik National Park.
 Inuit have forged a life in these harsh but delicate landscapes for thousands of years.
-Remnants of ancient cultures can be seen in all of these parks - from the Independence I and II cultures of Quttirpaaq National Park to the Thule cultures in Auyuittuq National Park.
-Visitors may see tent rings, kayak stands, inuksuit, fox traps or other evidence of ancient cultures.
-Experience the warmth and hospitality of modern-day Inuit in the remote communities of Pangnirtung, Qikiqtarjuaq, Pond Inlet, Arctic Bay, Resolute Bay Grise Ford, Repulse Bay, Baker Lake, Chesterfield Inlet, Coral Harbour or Rankin Inlet.
-Iqaluit is the starting point for access to Auyuittuq and Sirmilik and Quttinirpaaq national parks, as well as to their neighbouring communities.
-Ukkusiksalik can be accessed from Iqaluit or Winnipeg.
+Remnants of ancient cultures can be seen in all of these parks-from the Independence land II cultures of Quttirpaaq National Parktothe Thule cultures in Auyuittuq National Park.
+Visitors may see tentrings, kayak stands, inuksuit, fox traps or other evidence of ancient cultures.
+Experience the warmth and hospitality of modern-day Inuit in the remotecommunities of Pangnirtung, Qikiqtarjuaq, PondInlet, Arctic Bay, Resolute Bay Grise Ford, Repulse Bay, Baker Lake, Chesterfield Inlet, Coral Harbour or Rankin Inlet.
+I qaluitis the starting point for access to Auyuittuq and Sirmilik and Quttinir paaq national parks, as well as to their neighbouring communities.
+Ukkusik salik can be accessed from Winnipeg, Rankin Inlet or Baker Lake.
 Activities Information Activities in the remote arctic parks revolve around backcountry adventure, with unique opportunities for hiking, mountain climbing, boating, camping, wildlife viewing, kayaking, ski touring, and ski mountaineering.
 However, due to the remoteness of these parks and the inherent dangers of the arctic terrain, potential visitors should have strong skills in wilderness travel, survival and first aid unless travelling with an experienced and licenced guide.
-Wildlife Viewing Nothing can match the excitement of spotting wildlife in their natural habitat.
+Wildlife Viewing Nothing can match the excitement of spotting wild life in their natural habitat.
 Muskox, arctic fox, polar bear, arctic wolf, narwhal, beluga and bowhead whale are but a few of the mammal species that may be seen.
-Use caution and give wildlife the space and respect they deserve. - Maintain a safe distance from all large animals.
-Be aware that large animals such as muskox and walrus may be aggressive. - Extreme caution is required in polar bear habitat.
-Please read Safety in Polar Bear Country, available from any of the Parks Canada offices in Nunavut, or on our website: www.pc.gc.ca.
+Use caution and give wild life the space and respect they deserve. - Maintain a safe distance from all large animals.
+Be aware that large animals such as muskox and walrus may be aggressive. - Pleasereadthepamphlet"SafetyinPolarBearCountry"andview the DVD"Polar Bears: A Guide to Safety"for more information.
+TheseareavailablefromtheParksCanadaofficesinNunavutand the pamphlet can be read on our website: www.pc.gc.ca.